error-wtf/ssz-qubits/docs/MASTER_PAPER.md

 1. Phase drift is **deterministic**: ΔΦ = ω × (r_s × Δh / R²) × t
 2. Drift is **geometry-coupled**: depends only on Δh, ω, t
-3. Drift is **compensable**: known geometry → calculated correction
+3. Drift is **compensable in principle**: known geometry → calculated correction in the idealized limit, providing a discriminator rather than a practical correction at mm-scale
 4. **Null at mm-scale is SSZ-consistent**: theory predicts negligibility

 ### 2.3 What SSZ Does NOT Claim